mostman/Slackbuilds/chromium/README.md

 dbus-arch-deps.h, graphene-config.h and arm-linux-gnueabihf.conf.
 * Fixed link for debians arm-linux-gnueabihf-readelf to slackwares readelf
 * Fixed compiling google's internal clang for ARM.
-* Also made it possible to use eithers systems llvm/clang version or my slackbuild llvm/clang version.
+* Also made it possible to use eithers systems llvm/clang version or my slackbuild llvm/clang version instead of chromiums llvm/clang build.
 * Patched chromium for arm to support Widevine.
 (Using my patched glibc will also make Widevine 4.10.2252.0 working)

 # Dependencies needed to build: